firework-launcher/launcher/README.md

 The pinout of the chip itself is explained more in the [datasheet](https://www.ti.com/lit/ds/symlink/sn74hc595.pdf).

+### ESP Nodes
+These launchers use the ESP32 code from [firework-launcher/esp32-node](https://github.com/firework-launcher/esp32-node).
+You can't really put this on a regular ESP32 board.
+This is meant for a custom board that has mosfets, a display board, and some other things like arm circuits.

 ## Software
 These are some features that the website has: